perforce/helix-authentication-extension/docs/Administrator-Guide-for-Helix-Authentication-Extension-v2019.1.md

 ### Allow for non-SSO Users

-See the section below titled [Allowing for non-SSO Users](#(optional)-allowing-for-non-sso-users) for details.
+See the section below titled [Allowing for non-SSO Users](#allowing-for-non-sso-users) for details.
 Administrative users should have a fallback of a database password in the event the SSO mechanism is not operational (for instance, the identity provider is temporarily unavailable).

 ## Building the Extension